 30-Button Anglo Concertina

-A 30-button concertina adds a row of accidentals, so while it isn’t completely chromatic throughout its range, it will play comfortably in several keys beyond the home keys.
-If you will be playing with others or think you might someday, a 30-button concertina is more suitable than a 20-button model.
+A 30-button concertina adds a row of accidentals to the two rows that are in specific keys.
+Although it isn’t completely chromatic throughout its range, a 30-button instrument will play comfortably in several keys beyond the home keys.
+If you will be playing with others or think you might someday, getting a 30-button model is a good idea.

 A Word on Custom Layouts

 Although radical changes to the tried and true are not always feasible and not typically advisable, some modifications are fairly common.
 For instance, people getting instruments made to order with the Wheatstone layout sometimes replace the d# on the push on the first button of the right-hand accidental row with a c#, thereby gaining a c# in both directions on a button that’s easy to reach, and in a useful range–the octave above middle c–too.